ShantanuFadnis/python-tests-examples/README.md

     ```

 #### Finally
-Simply run `deactiave` to end the python virtual environment.
+Simply run `deactivate` to end the python virtual environment.